-We have the great opportunity of interview to David Darmanin, the CEO of Hotjar – an all-in-one Analytics and feedback tool that make easier understanding your web and mobile site visitors.
+We have the great opportunity to interview David Darmanin, the CEO of Hotjar – an all-in-one Analytics and feedback tool that make easier understanding your web and mobile site visitors.
 A team of 25 people where members based all over the world including Stockholm, New York, London, Prague or Malta.
 You can follow the company on twitter or Facebook or you can visit their website.
 Also, you can check open job offers in our Hotjar jobs page.

 1. Could you please introduce you?
 What’s the name of your company, what do you do, how many are you, from where do you work?